dlc2action

 )

-There are similar functions for summarizing other history files: project.project.Project.list_searches
+There are similar functions for summarizing other history files: project.project.Project.list_searches,

-and they all follow the
+project.project.Project.list_predictions, project.project.Project.list_suggestions and they all follow the

 same pattern.